Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson5.md

 - Currently, our contract will require the transaction value to be greater than one Ethereum (ETH).
 If we want to give the users the flexibility to spend instead 5 USD, we would need to update our contract.
 We can begin by specifying the new value with a state variable ```uint256 public minimumUSD = 5``` at the top of the contract.
 - The next step would be changing the condition inside the `fund` function, to check if the value sent is equal to or greater than our minimumUSD.
 However, we are facing a roadblock here: the minimumUSD value is in USD while the transaction message value is specified in ETH.

+## Decentralized Oracles
+- The USD price of assets like Ethereum cannot be derived from blockchain technology alone but it is determined by the `financial markets`.
+To obtain a correct price information, a connection between off-chain and on-chain data is necessary.
+This is facilitated by a `decentralized Oracle network`.